FelixMairamhof/FelixMairamhof/README.md

 👋 Hi, I’m Felix Mairamhof, a 17-year-old software developer from Austria.

-- 😄 Pronouns: he/him
+😄 Pronouns: he/him
-- 🌱 I’m currently learning Full Stack development.
+🌱 I’m currently learning Full Stack development.
-- 👀 I’m interested in Coding, Basketball, and Investing.
+👀 I’m interested in Coding, Basketball, and Investing.
-- 💞️ I’m looking to collaborate on something BIG.
+💞️ I’m looking to collaborate on something BIG.
-- 📫 How to reach me: You can reach me via email at feberg.k@gmail.com.
+📫 How to reach me: You can reach me via [email](mailto:feberg.k@gmail.com).

 ## About Me
 I'm currently a student at HTL Mössingerstraße in Klagenfurt, Austria.
 I'm passionate about software development and constantly seek to expand my skills and knowledge.

 ## Tech Stack
 - Java / Spring
 - JavaScript / React / Node.js
 - Postgres / SQLite